daniel1820815/daniel1820815.github.io/_posts/2022-12-09-docker-part1.md

     app.run(debug=True, host='0.0.0.0')
 ```

 With *socket*, a low-level networking interface, we grab the IP address of the application server and *flask* provides the web application to display content including the IP address to verify the load balancing functionality.
-Now we run the Docker build command using *-t myapp:1.0* option which stands for tag and specifies the image name and optionally a tag in the *name:tag* format.
+Now we run ```docker build . -t myapp:1.0``` command where *-t myapp:1.0* option stands for tag and specifies the image name and optionally a tag in the *name:tag* format.

 ```none
 developer@devbox:~/app$ docker build . -t myapp:1.0